-The Bank has formulated its Risk Profile, targets and orientation in accordance with orientation set up by the Group.
+The Bank has formulated its Risk Appetite, targets and orientation in accordance with orientation set up by the Group.

 The Board of Directors has ultimate responsibility for the governance of risk at the Bank.
-In this regard, the Board of Directors of the Bank is empowered to define its risk profile and challenge Management to ensure that the Risk Profile of the bank is reflective and appropriate to the size, complexity, capital and capabilities that are present and available.
+In this regard, the Board of Directors of the Bank is empowered to define its Risk Appetite and challenge Management to ensure that the Risk Appetite of the bank is reflective and appropriate to the size, complexity, capital and capabilities that are present and available.
 This is to ensure that the bank is able to manage risks arising from all activities undertaken by the subsidiary and is compliant to applicable laws and regulations.

-Committees has been established by the CEO and Country Management to oversee and approve key decisions affecting the business and risk profile of BNPPMB amongst which are the Executive Risk Committee, Assets and Liabilities Committee (ALCO), Management Credit Committee and Transaction Approval Committee (TAC) and New Activity Validation Committee (NAC).
+Committees has been established by the CEO and Country Management to oversee and approve key decisions affecting the business and Risk Appetite of BNPPMB amongst which are the Executive Risk Committee, Assets and Liabilities Committee (ALCO), Management Credit Committee and Transaction Approval Committee (TAC) and New Activity Validation Committee (NAC).

-The Board of Directors are responsible to set the risk profile of BNPPMB.
-The risk profile also takes into consideration additional factors such as licensing and regulatory conditions, infrastructure and platform readiness, product complexities and the overall organization of internal controls.
+The Board of Directors are responsible to set the Risk Appetite of BNPPMB.
+The Risk Appetite also takes into consideration additional factors such as licensing and regulatory conditions, infrastructure and platform readiness, product complexities and the overall organization of internal controls.

-The core mission of Credit Risk Control (CRC) is to guarantee the conformity of the authorizations put in place with the credit decisions made and the management of the risk data input into CRC risk systems used in the control and reporting of credit risk, that credit risks taken by the Bank are monitored correctly and to provide appropriate risk reporting as required by the Board Risk Management Committee and Management Committees.
+A core mission of Corporate Credit Control is to guarantee the conformity of the authorizations put in place with the credit decisions made and the management of the risk data input into risk systems used in the control and reporting of credit risk, that credit risks taken by the Bank are monitored correctly and to provide appropriate risk reporting as required by the Board Risk Management Committee and Management Committees.